I-M-Iqbal/I-M-Iqbal.github.io/content/blog/What-is-a-proscribed-organisation.md

 And sometimes it is the cause of questionable legal decisions such as those highlighted above because ultimately the penalties for supporting ISIL, a group who committed genocide,[^13] should not the the same as spraying red paint at a Barclays bank branches.
 Such a decision appears completely disproportionate.

 Ultimately, the proscription of the groups mentioned above is the product of the breadth of S.3 and the role of discretion in these decisions.
-Both of those factors allow politics to dictate the way the law operates, which is a typical feature of counter terrorism law.[^14]
+Both of those factors allow politics to dictate the way the law operates, which is a typical feature of counter terrorism law.

 Questions about whether we are satisfied with the breadth of S.3 or the discretion available to the Home Secretary, remain unasked and unanswered.
 But the power of proscription keeps being used and people keep being prosecuted for supporting proscribed organisations, even where there are serious questions about whether the group they are accused of supporting should be proscribed or whether the law on proscription should exist as it does in its current form.